Section 8 Waiting List Status:

 The Worthington Housing and Redevelopment Authority (WHRA) Section 8 Housing Choice Voucher waiting list is currently open.
 This waiting list is open indefinitely.

 This waiting list has preferences.
 This means that applicants who qualify for these preferences will receive assistance before applicants who do not.
-Because of there preferences, it is likely applicants who do qualify will have a long wait to receive assistance, or will not receive assistance from this office.
+Because of these preferences, applicants who do not qualify may have a longer wait to receive assistance.

 There are two ways to apply: